yinkyAde/json_printer/README.md

 - Print JSON objects with nested structures in a readable format.
 - Handles nested objects and arrays gracefully.
 - Follows SOLID principles for maintainability and extensibility.
+- Borders and color to enhance readability and distinctiveness when logged.

 ## Getting Started